giry-dev/mangrove-docs/docs/strat-lib/tutorials/smart-offer.md

 # Post a Smart Offer

-In this tutorial you will learn how to post a %%smart offer|smart-offer%% managed by your own maker contract and which simply transfers tokens to and from your reserve.
+In this tutorial you will learn how to post a %%smart offer|smart-offer%% managed by your own %%maker contract|maker-contract%% and which simply transfers tokens to and from your reserve.

 ## Prerequisites